modulovalue/flutter_math_fork/README.md

 * TODO run custom lints over this.
 * TODO review uses of !.
 * TODO review unsafe uses of late.
-* TODO remove provider dependency.
+* TODO remove some dependencies.
 * TODO move ast node methods into visitors.
 * TODO put parser and ast into a dart package.